nicolacucina/UniPGStablecoin/TruffleTest/README.md

 The users will not use the Command Line to interact with the blockchain but instead a html page.

-The page is served locally using node.js using a simple script
+The page is served locally using node.js using a simple script:

     var express = require('express');
     var app = express();